by Matt Slick

 But, this is not to say that there are not material evidence is for God's existence.
-For example, Jesus walked on the earth 2000 years agao as a physical man who, according to Scripture, is God in flesh (John 1:1, 14; Colossians 2:9), and who rose from the dead (1 Corinthians 15:1-4).
-He showed Thomas the wounds of his crucifixion ordeal that had led to that death (John 20:25-28) there my demonstrating his resurrection.
+For example, Jesus walked on the earth 2,000 years ago as a physical man who, according to Scripture, is God in flesh (John 1:1, 14; Colossians 2:9) and who rose from the dead (1 Corinthians 15:1-4).
+He showed Thomas the wounds of His crucifixion ordeal that had led to that death (John 20:25-28), thereby demonstrating His resurrection.
 This is material evidence.
 But, of course, we don't have access to it.

 So, for the atheist to work from inside his materialistic, non-transcendent worldview and require evidence for the non-material, transcendent God (which necessarily exists outside his perceived worldview) risks being a category mistake because it is asking for the non-transcendent evidence of the transcendent in a form that is restricted to testable, material form.
 It is like asking to have a thought placed on a scale.
 It doesn't work because they are different categories.

 But, some will assert that it is fair to ask for some sort of demonstration that such a Transcendent Being exists.
 After all, if there is no evidence of Him, how can we know He exists?
 For that, see What kind of evidence should we expect from a transcendent God?

 What is left for the materialist atheist to do?

 This means that the materialist atheist cannot logically require material-based evidence for the immaterial without committing a category mistake, so he is left with the option of trying to demonstrate that the Christian worldview is internally incoherent.
 After all, if he cannot show that Christian theism is false, then how can he rationally retain his atheism?